 - Dwight D. Eisenhower, the 34th President of the US, was raised in Abilene, Kansas.
 He was the supreme commander of the Allied Forces in Europe during World War II, became a five-star general (the highest US Army rank) and was then elected President in 1952.
 He helped end the Korean War and approved the creation of NASA (National Aeronautics and Space Administration).

 Are you from Kansas?
 Have you visited this state?
-If you have any other unique stories or fun facts about it, please email your information to: email@example.com – we may share this on our social media pages and on our website!
+If you have any other unique stories or fun facts about it, please email your information along with your first name, age and state where you live to: firstname.lastname@example.org – we may share this on our social media pages and website!